-Because of society’s stigma against obesity, many obese adolescents have a poor self-image and may become increasingly socially isolated.
+Because of society’s stigma against obesity, many adolescents with obesity have a poor self-image and may become socially isolated.

-The treatment of obesity is focused on developing healthy eating and exercise habits rather than on losing a specific amount of weight.
+The treatment of adolescent obesity is focused on developing healthy eating and exercise habits rather than on losing a specific amount of weight.
 Reducing calorie intake and burning calories are two ways to meet these goals.

 Calorie intake is reduced by

 Counseling to help adolescents cope with social problems, including poor self-esteem, may be helpful.

 Drugs that help reduce weight are generally not used during adolescence because of concerns about safety and possible misuse of the drugs.
 One exception is for adolescents with obesity who have a strong family history of type 2 diabetes Type 2 diabetes treatment Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
 They are at risk of developing diabetes.
 The drug metformin, which is used to treat diabetes, may help them lose weight and also lower their risk of becoming diabetic.